noir-lang/noir/docs/docs/aztec/concepts/smart_contracts/contract_structure.md

 ---
-title: Structure of a contract
+title: Contract Structure
 ---

 A contract is a collection of persistent [state variables](../storage/index.md), and [functions](functions) which may manipulate these variables.
 Functions and state variables within a contract's scope are said to belong to that contract.
 A contract can only access and modify its own state.
 If a contract wishes to access or modify another contract's state, it must make a call to an external function of the other contract.
 For anything to happen on the Aztec network, an external function of a contract needs to be called.

-# Contract
+## Contract

 A contract may be declared and given a name using the `contract` keyword (see snippet below).
 By convention, contracts are named in `PascalCase`.